Incorporating Subsampling into Bayesian Models for High-Dimensional Spatial Data: Empirical investigation of posterior consistency

-In Figure \ref{fig:densityplots_sat}, we plot the kernel densities of the MCMC replicates of $\beta_1$, $\beta_2$, $\tau^2$ and $\sigma^2$ that we get from the LST data when the subsample size is 32 and 2000 for different values of $K$.
-This plot also shows similar behavior as Figure \ref{fig:densityplots} which further indicates that it is reasonable to use $K=1$ also for the LST data.
+In Figure \ref{fig:densityplots_sat}, we plot the kernel densities of the MCMC replicates of $\beta_1$, $\beta_2$, $\tau^2$ and $\sigma^2$ that we get from the LST data when the subsample size is 32 and 2,000 for 1, 10 and 100 replicates.
+This plot also shows similar behavior as Figure \ref{fig:densityplots} which further indicates that it is reasonable to use Algorithm 1 for the LST data as well.